cabash1960/intro-sec/style-guide.md

 - Weights: 500, 700

 > 💎 [Upgrade to Pro](https://www.frontendmentor.io/pro?ref=style-guide) for design file access to see all design details and get hands-on experience using a professional workflow with tools like Figma.

+  Make remote work

+  Get your team in sync, no matter your location.
+Streamline processes, create team rituals, and watch productivity soar.

+  Learn more